KMJK

-KMJK (107.3 FM, "107.3 The Vibe") is a contemporary hit radio station serving the Kansas City metropolitan area.
-It is licensed to North Kansas City, Missouri, and owned by Cumulus Media, with studios on Indian Creek Parkway near Interstate 435 in Overland Park, Kansas.
+KMJK (107.3 FM "107.3/102.5 Jack FM"), is an adult hits station licensed to serve North Kansas City, Missouri.
+It is owned by Cumulus Media, with studios on Indian Creek Parkway near Interstate 435 in Overland Park, Kansas, and simulcasts on 102.5 K273BZ in Kansas City proper.

-KMJK has an effective radiated power (ERP) of 100,000 watts.
-The transmitter is off Pleasant Prairie Road at Doris Neer Road in Napoleon, Missouri.
+KMJK has an effective radiated power (ERP) of 100,000 watts, its transmitter is located off Pleasant Prairie Road at Doris Neer Road in Napoleon, Missouri.

 History

 Early years

 What is now KMJK started broadcasting on September 11, 1969, at 106.3 FM as KLEX-FM.
 The call sign represented the original city of license, Lexington, Missouri.
 The tower was just north of Odessa, Missouri.
 The format was country music.
 The station's call letters changed to KBEK-FM in 1976, and relocated to 107.3 FM in 1981 with a class C signal.
 The station was locally owned by Lexington Broadcasters, until being sold in September 1989.

 In 1984, the station changed formats to satellite-fed adult contemporary music as KCAC.
 On December 1, 1988, the station flipped back to country music and changed its call sign to KCFM.
 The station was acquired by Meyer Communications in September 1989.